ysyk2021/chinese-for-beginners-an-easy-guide-to-learning-mandarin/src/chapter-4.md

 Mandarin Chinese uses grammatical particles to express relationships between words in a sentence.
 Some of the basic particles include 的(de)、了(le)、吗(ma)、不(bù).
 Understanding how to use these particles correctly is essential to expressing yourself fluently in Mandarin Chinese.

 In conclusion, understanding basic grammar structures and particles is essential to developing a strong foundation in Mandarin Chinese.
-In the next chapter, we will dive deeper into the Chinese language by exploring key vocabulary related to family, friends, and daily life.